Apollo1840/machine_learning_theory/dl/neural_network_basics.md

 Since we have a long chain of multiplication if the NN is deep.
 So problems like gradinet vanish/exploding might happen:

-- Vanishing gradient (gradient values are too small, and the related neuros fail to learn and update)
+- **Vanishing gradient** (gradient values are too small, and the related neuros fail to learn and update)

-  Cause: Too long backpropagation chains and bad initialization.
-And it also often caused by tanh saturation.
+  Cause: It can be derived that the gradient is positive relate to weights.
+So bad initialization can cause earlier layers have zero gradient because of the too long backpropagation chain.
+(Same for exploding gradient).
+And it also can be caused by activation saturation like tanh.

-- Exploding gradient (gradient values are too big and the training process become unstable)
+- **Exploding gradient** (gradient values are too big and the training process become unstable)

-  Cause: Too long backpropagation chains and bad initialization.
-And it often happen with loss like MSE, when gradient positive related to weights, and it often caused by too large learning rate.
+  Cause: As above.
+And losses like MSE make gradient positive to the discrepancy, so it can make the situation worse in the starting point.

 to avoid them, we can use:
 - gradient clip.
-- proper weight initialization and activation.
+- proper weight initialization and activation, like Xavier.
 - skip connection.
 - batch normalization (to prevent too-high or too-low activation, resulting in too-high or too-low last term of the formula).